Last Updated on Sep 29, 2025 by Kurt Dunphy

 • Automatic Timeline Creation: Generates timelines for contracts and cases.

 CoCounsel is an AI assistant that coordinates teamwork in busy offices.
-It can quickly generate common legal letters and emails tailored to specific tones for in-house correspondence and client communication.
+It can quickly generate legal letters and emails tailored to specific tones for in-house correspondence and client communication.

 Pros